tanelson91/508Project/README.md

 --Shipment Travels procedure is already written, it updates the shipments current location.----------DONE

 /*after successful insertion into the loadEvent table take the user to a webpage that allows them to enter in the fields for inserting employees into EventEmployees, this works similarly as adding pallets to shipments*/<br>
---when inserting into loadEvent we need to insert the employees worked on the event into EventEmployees
+--when inserting into loadEvent we need to insert the employees worked on the event into EventEmployees--------DONE